bruce-dunwiddie/Linq.Expressions-Examples/Examples/Methods/README.md

 ### Pass results of method into method

-This example shows how to create more complex MethodCallExpression bodies by passing more complex expression object in as arguments to the method, including other method calls.
+This example shows how to create more complex MethodCallExpression bodies by passing more complex expression objects in as arguments to the method, including other method calls.

 #### Fiddle: (https://dotnetfiddle.net/CsLrK6)